Daniel 11:1-39...continued from Daniel 10

 Note: The reference to the overflowing flood is similar to the wording in Daniel 9:26, which refers to the destruction of Jerusalem in 70 AD and links it to Jesus' death.
 This is reasonable and could be the case.
 But, based on the verse's order and wording, and since Tiberius was no longer alive in 70 AD, the arms of a flood seem more likely to be referring to the destruction of Tiberius' forces in 9 AD.

 - 2. Parallel prophecies are consistent - This prophecy follows right along with Daniel's previous prophecies.
-We've seen an order established repeatedly of (1) Babylon, (2) Medo-Persia, (3) Greece, and (4) Rome, which becomes Divided Rome ruled politically by the 10 tribes (486 AD to Second Coming), which is ruled ecclesiastically by the papacy from 538-1798 AD.
+We've seen an order of realms established repeatedly of (1) Babylon, (2) Medo-Persia, (3) Greece, and (4) Rome, which becomes Divided Rome ruled politically by the 10 tribes (486 AD to Second Coming) and ruled ecclesiastically by the papacy (538-1798 AD).
 This prophecy in Daniel 11 is no different as it parallels the other prophecies, and verse 23 now transitions to describe Divided Rome and its two main political powers or divisions (KON & KOS) (see more on Daniel's parallel prophecies).